cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 #### MCS Support
 With the scoped export mode, the MCS API would be supported only if the container namespaces for the corresponding ServiceExport/ServiceImport CRDs are marked global.
 The behaviour upon attempting to create ServiceExport/ServiceImport CRDs in local namespaces is highlighted below
 - ServiceExport: Since ServiceExport creation is a user triggered operation, we intend to provide a user friendly exception message upon attempting to create the CRD in local namespace
 - ServiceImport: A created ServiceImport CRD will be deemed invalid if it created in a local namespace.
-We intend to create a new ServiceImport condition for this specific case and block the creation of the ServiceImport CRD.
+We intend to create a new ServiceImport condition for this specific case and block the creation of the ServiceImport CRD

 ### ClusterMesh API Server Changes